Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

-Tasks that depend on such limited resources should always be prioritized based on the resource availability.
+Tasks that depend on such limited resources should always be prioritized based on resource availability.
 This should override any other priorities you have.

 An agency management tool that shows you resource availability - both freelance and in-house - can make scheduling such tasks much easier.
 Workamajig, for instance, shows you exactly how many hours each resource has at a glance.

 Workamajig shows you how many hours of your resources’ time you’ve utilized

 Once you’ve prioritized your tasks, you’ll also want to organize them.
 There are several ways to do this, such as:

 - Label tasks as P1, P2, P3, etc. based on their priority

 - Categorize tasks are ‘Urgent’, ‘High’, “Medium’, and ‘Low’

 - Prioritize by date, such as ‘Now’, ‘Today’, ‘Tomorrow’, ‘This Week’, ‘Next Week’, ‘This Month’, and so on.